conan-io/conan-center-index/docs/how_to_add_packages.md

 Recipes are contributed by opening pull-requests to this `conan-center-index` repository as it is explained in the section below.

 When pull requests are merged, the CI will upload the generated packages to [JFrog ConanCenter](https://conan.io/center/).
-Packages generated and uploaded by this CI process don't include any _user_ or _channel_ (existing references with any `@user/channel` should be considered as deprecated in favor of packages without it).
+Packages generated and uploaded by this build service don't include any _user_ or _channel_ (existing references with any `@user/channel` should be considered as deprecated in favor of packages without it).
 Once the packages are uploaded, you will be able to install them using the reference as `name/version` (requires Conan >= 1.21): `conan install cmake/3.18.2@`.

 ## How to submit a Pull Request

-To contribute a Conan recipe into the `conan-center` repository you can submit a [Pull Request](https://github.com/conan-io/conan-center-index/pulls).
-The connected **continuous integration system** will generate binary packages automatically for the most common platforms and compilers.
+To contribute a Conan recipe into the `conan-center-index` repository you can submit a [Pull Request](https://github.com/conan-io/conan-center-index/pulls).
+The **build service** associated to this repo will generate binary packages automatically for the most common platforms and compilers.
 See [the Supported Platforms and Configurations page](supported_platforms_and_configurations.md) for a list of generated configurations.
 For a C++ library, the system is currently generating more than 100 binary packages.

-> ⚠️ **Note**: This CI service is not a testing service, it is a binary building service for package **releases**.
+> ⚠️ **Note**: This not a testing service, it is a binary building service for package **releases**.
 Unit tests shouldn't be built nor run in recipes by default.
-Please, before submitting a PR ensure that it works locally for some configurations.
+Before submitting a pull request, please ensure that it works locally for some configurations.

 The pipeline will report errors and build logs by creating a comment in the pull-request after every commit.
 The message will include links to the logs for inspecting.

 ### Before start

-Make sure you are using the latest [Conan client](https://conan.io/downloads) version, the recipes might evolve introducing features of the newer Conan releases.
+Make sure you are using the latest [Conan client](https://conan.io/downloads) version, as recipes might evolve introducing features of the newer Conan releases.

 ### The recipe folder